-We rely entirely on third parties to manufacture our C-Pulse System and to supply us with all of the critical components of our C-Pulse System, including the balloon, driver, cuff and interface lead.
-We primarily purchase our components and products on a purchase order basis and do not "second source" any components of our product.
-If the supplier of the balloon used in our product was unable or unwilling to meet our demand for this component, or if the components or finished products provided by any of our suppliers do not meet quality and other specifications, clinical trials or commercialization of our product could be delayed and increase our expenses.
+We rely entirely on third parties to manufacture our C-Pulse System and to supply us with all of the critical components of our C-Pulse System, including the driver, cuff and interface lead.
+We do not have any material long-term agreements with any of our suppliers and primarily purchase our components and products on a purchase order basis.
+If any of our existing suppliers were unable or unwilling to meet our demand for product components, or if the components or finished products that they supply do not meet quality and other specifications, clinical trials or commercialization of our product could be delayed and increase our expenses.
 Alternatively, if we have to switch to a replacement manufacturer or replacement supplier for any of our product components, we may face additional regulatory delays, and the manufacture and delivery of our C-Pulse System could be interrupted for an extended period of time and become significantly more expensive, which could delay completion of future clinical trials or commercialization of our C-Pulse System and adversely affect our results of operations.
 In addition, we may be required to use different suppliers or components to obtain regulatory approval from the FDA.